 Last year, after a recommendation from an artist friend, Duggie Fields, The Gallery Liverpool offered Coon her first-ever solo exhibition, ‘Caroline Coon: The Great Offender’.
 The title spoke to Coon’s counter-cultural roots; in both art and life, she has consistently railed against injustice, protesting the criminalization of sex work and racist ‘stop and search’ police policies, amongst other issues.
 The exhibition led to an interview in the Guardian newspaper that, in turn, prompted Peter Doig and Parinaz Mogadassi, the owners of Tramps gallery, to offer Coon a show at their east London space.

 Retaining ‘The Great Offender’ title, the Tramps exhibition presents 14 exquisitely rendered figurative paintings from Coon’s extensive back catalogue, many of which have not previously been shown.
-On entering the gallery, I was met by a seemingly innocuous depiction of a familiar sweep of terraced houses, disappearing into the distance over the brow of a hill.
+At the entrance to the gallery, hangs a seemingly innocuous depiction of a familiar sweep of terraced houses, disappearing into the distance over the brow of a hill.
 In the lower right-hand corner, a suited man descends through a doorway carrying a briefcase.
 I was surprised to learn that Cambridge Gardens: On Anywhere Street He Slips Unnoticed … (2013/14) is, in fact, a work from Coon’s ‘Brothel Series’ (1987–ongoing), the impetus for which she tells me is ‘stopping violence against women’.
 Here, the violence is inferred, but other works in the series, such as Choosing – Before the Parade (1998), are more explicit.
 Inhabiting brothel interiors, spaces traditionally depicted by male artists, the paintings offer a rare female perspective on the sex industry.

 Combining autobiographical references with art-historical and biblical motifs, Coon’s paintings can be seen as meticulously considered allegories.
 In The Family (1996), she turns the old-fashioned notion of the nuclear family literally on its head.
 The canvas is legible on both horizontal axes: one way up, it depicts a typical domestic scene, with frazzled parents and bickering children; inverted, an empty, upright chair sits beneath a distant window.
 Here, Coon exposes the myth of the traditional ‘happy family’, conjuring the home as a site of raw sadness for many people.